lbriais/stacked_config/README.md

 The search of the config files is done according to the order defined in sources just above and then extensions are tried according to the extensions just above in that exact order.

-__The first file matching for a particular level is used !__ And there is only one.
+__The first file matching for a particular level is used !__ And there can be only one per level.

 Thus according to the rules above, and assuming my script is named `my_script.rb` if the two following files exists at user config level, only the first is taken in account: